 It's best to avoid using a vacuum with a beater bar on marble floors.
 The action of the brush, although helpful for carpet, can scratch the surface of the marble.
 Skip any stiff-bristled brooms, too!

-Instructions for Deep Cleaning Marble Floors
+How to Deep Clean Marble Floors

 Marble floors should be deep cleaned at least monthly or more often if needed in high-traffic areas.